 As a woman I might have become good friends with, had our paths ever crossed.

-What a good writer Smith is!
+What a strong writer Smith is!
 And how simply—yet profoundly—she gets right at the heart of human experience.

 This paragraph from her book, M Train, quoted in the Wall Street Journal article was so in sync with my own feelings it made me cry: